ChanthMiao/inSpyder/README.md

 # inSpyder

-The inSpyer toolset provides an easy way to automatically pull users' data, including profile and posts, from instagram.
+The inSpyer toolset provides an easy way to automatically pull users' data, including profile and posts, from instagram with theme list.
 All the data are stored in local database.

 ## Function